RJamali/lego_case_study/README.md

 The solution uses the Otto RecSys Challenge dataset from Kaggle, which contains approximately 12 million e-commerce sessions with click, cart, and purchase events.

-## Why Three Models

-Each model serves a specific business purpose:

-- Top-sellers work for homepage recommendations and users with no browsing history
-- Frequently bought together enables cross-selling on product detail pages
-- Collaborative filtering delivers personalized recommendations for returning users

-Together, they provide comprehensive coverage of different recommendation scenarios.

 ## Technical Approach